Monday, January 30, 2012

 "M" TOOK THIS PICTURE WITH ONE OF THE POLAROIDS THAT SHE SOLD, (DEMONSTRATED).
 I BELIEVE THAT WAS THE LAST TIME I HAD A 32-INCH WAIST.

 Of the three girls, I liked "M" the best.
-But she lived thirty miles from me and we both didn't have a car.
+She lived thirty miles from me and we both didn't have a car.
 Soon, I was dating "C." She also lived far away but had a car.
 In the end, the distance and scheduling clashes broke us up.
 However, "D" lived in my apartment complex, so we spent a lot of quality time together over the course of two weeks...before going our separate ways.

 THE RIDES WERE PRICED IN FIVE CATEGORIES, (A, B, C, D and E).
 AN "E" RIDE WAS THE MOST EXPENSIVE, NINETY CENTS.

 The next morning, RBOY and I came into her gift shop.
 She didn't flinch when I said I brought a friend and said, "Whatever you guys get, make sure you pick a bumper sticker too."
 She stopped speaking suddenly as her supervisor (Blondie), appeared from out of the storeroom.
-I couldn't believe my ears when this innocent looking girl added, "When that fucking, psycho-bitch whore leaves, I'll wink when the coast is clear."
+I couldn't believe my ears when C's innocent looking friend added, "When that fucking, psycho-bitch whore leaves, I'll wink when the coast is clear."

 I was afraid that Blondie would recognize me.
 Plus, I was too inhibited to really go nuts.
 So I hid behind display racks and only picked one tee-shirt, a Happy, (from the Seven Dwarfs), figurine and a bumper sticker.
 RBOY did about the same.
 When Blondie left with a much older man in a suit, our connection winked.
 We could have bought-out the store because she treated us like regular customers...and only rang up the fifty-cent bumper sticker.